skip to content

 • Type Checking → Converting HIR types (hir::Ty) to Rustc’s internal types (ty::Ty)

-The process of converting AST to HIR is called lowering.
-Then, the HIR is further lowered into an MIR (Middle-level Intermediate Representation), which is a more low-level representation.
-During this transformation, the compiler performs optimizations and does Monomorphization.
+HIR is further lowered into a THIR(Typed HIR) and then further into an Middle-level Intermediate Representation (MIR), which is a more low-level representation.
+During this transformation, the compiler performs a lot of optimizations and does Monomorphization.

 Monomorphization is the fancy term for generating specialized code for each type that a generic function is called with.
-This helps reduce the overhead of generics in Rust, and that’s why Rust is often referred to as a “zero-cost abstractions” language.
+This helps reduce the overhead of generics in Rust, and that’s why Rust is often referred to having “zero-cost abstractions”.
 But hey, let’s not forget, there’s no such thing as a free lunch.
-The cost is probably paid during compilation.
+The cost is most likely paid during compilation.

 Code Generation & Building the executable